 The idea that a person can literally sweat out their illnesses through exercise is a myth.
-It may have stuck around for so long because regular exercise keeps the body healthy, and may boost the immune system.
+It may have stuck around for so long because regular exercise keeps the body healthy, and may

 However, as the authors of a 2018 study note, moderate exercise can reduce the risk of common respiratory illnesses, reduce their severity, and even shorten how long the person has symptoms.